abelardoacm/ssDNA_viral_pangenomics/README.md

 This folder should contain direct downloads from NCBI refseq.

-Viral sequences can be searched family by family with the following general query:
+Viral sequences can be searched family by family as follows, with the general query:

 ```
 Family [ORGANISM] AND srcdb_refseq[PROP] NOT wgs[prop] NOT cellular organisms[Organism] NOT AC_000001:AC_999999[pacc]
 ```

-Results from queries are downloaded in Genbank(full) format as follows:

 ![](Downloadgb.gif)